mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 This draft specifies a new HTTP method CONNECT-IP to proxy IP traffic.
-CONNECT-IP uses HTTP/3 Datagrams to use QUIC Datagrams for efficient transport of proxied IP packets, with the possibility to fallback to HTTP/3 over relibale QUIC streams, or even HTTP 1.x and 2.
+CONNECT-IP uses HTTP/3 Datagrams to use QUIC Datagrams for efficient transport of proxied IP packets, with the possibility to fallback to HTTP/3 over reliable QUIC streams, or even HTTP 1.x and 2.

 CONNECT-IP supports two modes: a tunneling mode where IP packets are